CHOOSING BETWEEN LOS ANGELES VS SAN DIEGO?

 Here’s our biggest insider tip to having the best Southern Californian experience: Stay at an International Traveler’s House property and let our friendly staff host you with the ultimate local experience.

-With three properties in the San Diego area, we have something that will fit your unique style while offering all the unmatched perks of staying with us.
+With three properties in the SD area, we have something that will fit your unique style while offering all the unmatched perks of staying with us.
 At ITH, we value the importance of our guests’ experiences.
 To us, you are a friend we haven’t met yet.
 And when friends come to visit, it’s customary to show them around and feed them.
 Which is why we provide a free breakfast and activities daily.

 If we haven’t convinced you that you would be far better off in our beautiful city, check our guide to the SoCal Trifecta.
 It will give you the lowdown on hitting Los Angeles, Las Vegas, and the phenomenal San Diego.